 Now someone will likely rush to defend the Gay Choruses by saying — without knowing anything about my choral training and Orchestra Chorus experience (see Norman Scribner’s Choral Arts Society of Washington, Dr Paul Traver’s University of Maryland Chorus and Margaret Hillis’s/Vance George’s San Francisco Symphony Chorus) — “there are different types of choral ensembles.”
 Well yes I know that.
 I’m thoroughly aware of that.
 But that’s not the point.
 My point is why do the Gay Choruses have to continue to promote queeny, nelly and feminine stereotypes about Queers by most of the repertoire they programme?
 “If you’re gay, you must be into Broadway musicals?”
 I never was.
 The gay guys I knew in the San Francisco Symphony Chorus were into the same symphonic choral repertoire that I was/am into.
 I don’t remember them ever talking about show tunes or Broadway musicals or the like.

 Awhile back, when I was telling mi amigo/my friend about my experience with the San Francisco Symphony Chorus, he asked me if I ever had any interest in being in the San Francisco Gay Men’s Chorus.
 I stalled and slowly said, “No, not really.”
 He asked: Well you were in the best Chorus weren’t you?
-Just like when you lived in the District with the Choral Arts Society of Washington and the University of Maryland Chorus .
-They were the best performing regularly in the Kennedy Center Concert Hall with the National Symphony Orchestra.
-Isn’t the San Francisco Symphony Chorus supposed to be the best Chorus in the Bay Area?
+Just like when you lived in the District with the Choral Arts Society of Washington and the University of Maryland Chorus?
+Yes, they were the best performing regularly in the Kennedy Center Concert Hall with the National Symphony Orchestra and touring international orchestras.
+He continued: Isn’t the San Francisco Symphony Chorus supposed to be the best Chorus in the Bay Area?
 I said: Yes, it’s equal in excellence to that of the San Francisco Symphony.
 That’s why we/they are the Orchestra’s own Symphony Chorus.

 I remember in the early 1980s, the San Francisco Gay Men’s Chorus went on tour and performed in the Kennedy Center shortly after I had moved to San Francisco from the District.
 They were a very polished, stellar Chorus at that time and (I think it was iconic Paul Hume of The Washington Post) who compared them to the DC Orchestra Choruses regarding choral excellence: Norman Scribner’s Choral Arts Society of Washington, Dr Paul Traver’s renowned University of Maryland Chorus and Robert Shafer’s Oratorio Society of Washington were the dominant three that performed with the Kennedy Center’s National Symphony Orchestra and other (inter)national guest orchestras.
 I explained to mi amigo that I’m a symphonic choral person and I don’t know of any Gay Men’s Choruses that are symphonic choral ensembles for some odd reason.
 I don’t know why that’s the case.
 Also, because I have no interest in the stereotypical repertoire that seems to be expected of a Gay Men’s Chorus, and the repertoire that they do.
 Some of that repertoire our High School Chorus performed when I served as piano accompanist for them.
 And I can remember back in elementary school singing some of this stuff.
 Are we back to “Row, Row, Row your boat” in three-part harmony with a Gay Men’s Chorus?
 At least we sang with a straight tone in elementary school.
 No annoying noticeable vibrato.